pbl64k/ShenzhenIO-Turing/README.md

     + jmp lp

-The main task of this unit is handling the communications with the monitor, driving the PC (for the most part), and forwarding opcodes trickier than `HALT` to other CPU sub-units.
+The main task of this unit is handling the communications with the monitor, driving the PC (for the most part), and forwarding all opcodes trickier than `HALT` to other CPU sub-units.

 Note that this controller sends a request for the second instruction word to the PC through instruction bus, despite the fact that it's the other two sub-units that are going to be receiving the actual response.
 This was a necessary optimization to fit everything into the available space.

 `x2` is the bus connected to the monitor, `x3` is the instruction bus, while `x1` is used to communicate with CPU JLEZ.
 The rest should be self-explanatory.